This article explains how you can transfer time off to DATEV via the DATEV integration.

 The visibility of additional questions depends on the employee's access rights.
 You can define whether the additional questions are visible to approvers only or also to the employees who submit them.
 To learn more, refer to the section Setting the visibility of additional questions and note the system's default setting.

-Read our articles on requesting and approving time off, managing employee roles and access rights for more information.
+For more information, see our articles on requesting and approving absences, managing employee roles, and access rights.

 |